a11ywatch/a11ywatch/cli/README.md

 ## Installation

 [Protoc](https://grpc.io/docs/protoc-installation/) is required to compile.
+Vendoring OpenSSL is available by using the feature flag `dist-vendor` upon install ex: `cargo install --path . --features dist-vendor`.
+The flag is also available following [RTN Consuming](https://github.com/a11ywatch/rust-to-npm) for node installs via npm.

 ### Linux